 What does the growing lionfish population mean for local species and economies in The Bahamas?

-Also, the lionfish spines are venomous (though not fatal) to humans.
-The stings are pretty poisonous and painful if people touch the lionfish.
-However, in many countries such as China and Indonesia, lionfish are eaten by locals.
-There is a need to educate Bahamians on how to prepare lionfish.
-I think it can be carefully cooked like the blowfish.
+Also, lionfish spines are venomous (though not fatal) to humans.
+The stingers are poisonous and painful to the touch.
+However, in many countries, such as China and Indonesia, lionfish have been a delicacy for years.
+We have seen lionfish popping up on more menus in the Caribbean, and we need to continue to educate the public on how to prepare lionfish.
+They’re delicious to eat!

 How did they get to the waters off The Bahamas in the first place?
 And how pervasive are they now?

-Most scientists and conservationists think the lionfish were dumped into the seas by aquarium owners in the Southeast United States, possibly in Florida.
-It's a very popular aquarium fish because of its exotic markings and colorings.
+Most scientists and conservationists think lionfish were dumped into the seas by aquarium owners in the southeastern United States, possibly in Florida following Hurricane Andrew in 1992.
+It's a very popular aquarium fish because of its exotic markings and color.

 How have they survived and multiplied so rapidly?